 Introduction to Database Replication (Types and Advantages)

-The concept of database replication has evolved significantly in the last two decades due to the increasing use of distributed databases instead of databases with just a single node.
-But its core principles have remained the same over time.
-The reason is simple: The fundamental constraints of distributed systems have not changed significantly.
-In this blog, we will discuss the definition, types, advantages, disadvantages, and various tradeoffs related to database replication.
+The concept of database replication has evolved in the last two decades due to the increasing use of distributed databases instead of databases with a single node.
+But its core principles are more and less the same over time.
+One of the reasons is: The fundamental constraints of distributed systems have not changed significantly.

 What is Database Replication?

-Database replication is the process of keeping multiple copies of the same data in different servers (replicas) so that if one server goes down, the other servers can continue to serve data without any interruption or downtime.
+Database replication is the process of keeping multiple copies of the same data in different servers (replicas) so that if one server goes down, other servers can continue to serve data without any interruption or downtime.

 • Database replication provides several advantages like high performance, availability, and reliability.
-We will explore these benefits in a later section of this blog.

 • If the data that we are replicating does not change over time, then replication is easy: we just need to copy the data to every node once, and we are done.
 All the difficulty in replication lies in handling changes to replicated data.
-Think!

 • We can create a replica of an entire database or a subset of the database.